 Notary Service

-To have a document notarized, please follow these steps:
+• To have a document notarized, please follow these steps:

-• Bring unexpired, valid photo identification.
+• IDENTIFICATION/ID: Bring unexpired, valid photo identification.
 Photo IDs must be issued by the state or federal government and have a valid signature.
 The ID name must match or have more information than the document.

 - Valid Example: Document lists Mary H. Jones.
 Your license shows Mary Harriet Jones.
 This ID is valid for identification purposes.